-- Sports Equipment: Some will be provided; however, feel free to bring your own basketball, volleyball, soccer ball, and/or other outdoor sports equipment.
+- Sports Equipment: Some will be provided, however, feel free to bring your own basketball, volleyball, soccer ball, and/or other outdoor sports equipment.

 What NOT to Bring

-Do Not Bring: Stereo, video, or computer equipment (NO laptops or tablets), unless given prior permission, electronic devices (such as games, drones, iPods, or CD/MP3/DVD players), amplified musical instruments, flammable materials, or controlled substances.
+Do Not Bring: Stereo, video, or computer equipment (no laptops or tablets unless given prior permission), electronic devices (such as games, drones, iPods, or CD/MP3/DVD players), amplified musical instruments, flammable materials, or controlled substances.
 If in doubt, call the SSI office at (517) 321-6233 and we will let you know if you should bring it.

-While we recognize that families have different tastes, views, and convictions on what constitutes professional, modest, and appropriate dress, all students attending SSI are required to respect and comply with the following.
+While we recognize that families have different tastes, views, and convictions on what constitutes professional, modest, and appropriate dress, all students attending LEAD are required to respect and comply with the following.
 If these standards are not met, SSI staff may ask a student to immediately change his/her outfit to comply with the dress code.

-Nice Casual: khakis/dress pants or skirts, with collared or dress shirt, and dress shoes (no flip-flops)
+Nice Casual: Khakis/dress pants or skirts, with collared or dress shirt, and dress shoes (no flip-flops)

-No sagging shorts or pants.
+Gentlemen: No sagging shorts or pants.
 Shirts must be worn at all times.
 Shirts must not show any part of the lower back or midsection.
 No pajamas outside of dorm rooms.